 Stopped dead in my tracks at the Malaysian border due to a lacking rear licence plate, I spent more than a year struggling to arrange all the necessary paperwork while exploring that country, Indonesia, Borneo and Bali.
 In Borneo I volunteered at a hotel where the owner promised me a 60% share of profits, but having suffered the utterly inept nature how she runs her business, I became inspired to start my own (for that she proposed I give her lifelong royalties).

-For a year I scoured the beaches in search of my dream location, was invited to India by a hot bird traveling there for a yoga retreat, but since the visa conditions were impossible, my eyes scanned the horizon when they stumbled on the Philippines.
+For a year I scoured the beaches in search of my dream location, was invited to India by a hot bird traveling there for a yoga retreat, but since the visa conditions were impossible, my eyes scanned the horizon when they stumbled on the Philippines (here is my comparison of the Philippines to my experiences in Thailand).
 More details here.

 I think that building up a family will be an adventure in itself, while the constant stream of guests from around the world should keep things crisp and on the edge.
 I particularly enjoy the development aspect, breaking away from the computer for gardening work and building bamboo huts, teaching others how to kitesurf and interacting more with people – it can be somewhat lonely on the road.

 |Instigation to Finding the Dream Paradise Beach Island

 It was fun trying, but after two years I decided it was not for me and instead to focus on expanding my boat tour operations to include the rest of the country.
 I will be exploring the country on a motorbike with sidecar, so feel free to join me for a leg!